Well Water Quality and Testing

 Safe, clean drinking water is the most essential building block to a healthy life.
 Understanding the risk associated with the quality of your well water is important.
 Because the body requires ample water, removing pollutants and hazardous substances before drinking is important.

-Private well water is unregulated by both Indiana Department of Environmental Management and Environmental Protection Agency.
+Private well water is unregulated by both the Indiana Department of Environmental Management and the Environmental Protection Agency.
 Well owners are responsible for their own safety when drinking from a private water source.
-Details Below

 Know Your Risk